-What Is Stated Value Car Insurance and Who Should Buy It?
+What Is Stated Value Car Insurance?

-Stated value is actually an available coverage to help people who own a vehicle which is valued much higher than what they want to insure it for.
-Insuring a $500,000 appraised vehicle your grandpa passed down to you might be too expensive.
-You could list its stated value at $60,000 so you still have affordable protection in case of minor damage.
-It is not as if you paid $500,000 for the vehicle and $60,000 is a reasonable value.
+Stated value insurance is designed to help people who own a vehicle that is valued much higher than they can afford to insure.
+Insuring a $500,000 appraised vehicle your grandpa passed down to you would be a hefty cost.
+In that case, you could list its stated value at $60,000 so you still have affordable protection in case of minor damage.
+It is not as if you paid $500,000 out of pocket for the vehicle, and $60,000 is a reasonable value.

 Pros and Cons of Stated Value Car Insurance

 Available from most major insurers

 Won't lose the entire value of the vehicle

 Will not reimburse full value

 Not a guaranteed amount

 - Lower premiums: It is a lower-cost car insurance coverage than an agreed value policy.

 - Available from most major insurers: Stated value car insurance can be added to your regular car insurance policy.